Pagina-afbeeldingen

 ePub

-*THIRD PART OF KING HENRY VI.]
-The action of this play (which was at first printed under this title, The True Tra gedy of Richard Duke of York, and the good King Henry the Sixth; or, The Second Part of the Contention of York and Lan cafter,) opens juft after the first battle at Saint Albans, [May 23, 1455,] wherein the York faction carried the day; and clofes with the murder of King Henry VI. and the birth of Prince Edward, afterwards King Edward V. [November 4, 1471.]
-So that this history takes in the space of full fixteen years.
+* THIRD PARt of King HENRY VI.]
+The action of this play (which was at first printed under this title, The True Tragedy of Richard Duke of York, and the good King Henry the Sixth; or, The Second Part of the Contention of York and Lancafter,) opens juft after the first battle at Saint Albans, [May 23, 1455,] wherein the York faction carried the day; and clofes with the murder of King Henry VI. and the birth of Prince Edward, afterwards King Edward V. [November 4, 1471.]
+So that this hiftory takes in the space of full fixteen years.
 THEOBALD.

-MALONE.
-The present historical drama was altered by Crowne, and brought on the ftage in the year 1680, under the title of The Miferies of Civil War.
-Surely the works of Shakspeare could have been little read at that period; for Crowne, in his Prologue, declares the play to be entirely his own compofition :
+The prefent hiftorical drama was altered by Crowne, and brought on the ftage in the year 1680, under the title of The Miferies of Civil War.
+Surely the works of Shakspeare could have been little read at that period; for Crowne, in his Prologue, declares the play to be entirely his own compofition:

 "For by his feeble skill 'tis built alone,